Iosif Sava: Interpreter

 Sava firmly believed that one cannot write about music without practical experience as an interpreter.
 Starting in 1974, he collaborated with Romanian soloists and chamber ensembles such as "Musica Rediviva", "Quodlibet Musicum", and "Consortium Violae", serving as a pianist, harpsichordist, or organist in numerous concerts throughout Romania and Europe.
 These collaborations eventually resulted in several recordings.

-Published Volumes
+Published books

-He was a prolific author.
-Whether working alone or in collaboration, he published more than 70 volumes, including musical encyclopedic dictionaries, works aimed at making classical music more accessible to a broader audience, biographies, dialogues with Romanian personalities (some of whom appeared on his radio or TV talk shows), and several volumes of memoirs.
+Sava published more than 70 books, whether alone or in collaboration, including musical encyclopedic dictionaries, works aimed at making classical music more accessible to a broader audience, biographies, dialogues with Romanian personalities (some of whom appeared on his radio or TV talk shows), and several volumes of memoirs.
 A selected list appears below: